December 21, 2025

 Which E-Numbers definitely contain pork?

-There is no single E-number that *always* contains pork.
-However, E471, E422 (Glycerol), E472 (a-f), and E481 are highly 'Mushbooh' (doubtful) because they are fatty acids that can be derived from pork fat, beef tallow, or plant oils.
-If the product isn't certified vegetarian or Halal, pork is a major risk.
+There is no single E-number that always contains pork.
+However, E471, E631 (Disodium Inosinate), E422 (Glycerol), and E481 are highly 'Mushbooh' (doubtful).
+They can be derived from pork fat, beef tallow, or plant oils.
+If the product isn't certified vegetarian, pork is a risk.

 Is E471 Halal or Haram?

-E471 (Mono- and diglycerides) is the most common Mushbooh ingredient.
-It is an emulsifier used in bread and ice cream.
+E471 (Mono- and diglycerides) is Mushbooh.
 If it is made from plant oils (like soy or palm), it is Halal.
 If it is derived from animal fat, it is Haram.
 Always look for a 'Vegetarian' logo when you see E471.

 Why is E120 (Carmine) considered Haram by most scholars?

-E120 is a vibrant red dye made by boiling and crushing pregnant female cochineal insects.
-The Hanafi, Shafi'i, and Hanbali schools of Islamic jurisprudence strictly forbid the consumption of insects.
-Some Maliki scholars permit it, which is why rulings can sometimes seem confusing, but the majority consider it Haram.
+E120 is a red dye made by boiling and crushing pregnant female cochineal insects.
+The majority of Islamic scholars forbid the consumption of insects.
+Some Maliki scholars permit it, but the vast majority consider it Haram.

 Is E422 (Glycerol / Glycerin) Halal?

 Glycerol (E422) is Mushbooh.
-It is a sweet, syrupy liquid used in baked goods, icing, and soft candies to retain moisture.
+It is a sweet liquid used in baked goods to retain moisture.
 Like E471, it can be derived from vegetable oils (Halal) or animal fat (Haram).
 Look for 'Vegetable Glycerin' to be safe.

 What is the E-number for Pork Gelatin?